Grizzl-E Smart EV Charger Review

 Freedom to Choose Your Software

-The Grizzl-E Smart uses something called OCPP 1.6J, which is an open standard for EV chargers.
+The Grizzl-E Smart uses OCPP 1.6J, an open standard for EV chargers.
 This might sound technical, but it’s actually one of the charger’s best features for protecting your investment.

 Most smart chargers force you to use only the manufacturer’s app.
 If that company goes out of business or changes its terms, your expensive charger becomes a basic “dumb” charger overnight.
 The Grizzl-E Smart is different because it works with multiple third-party software providers like ChargeLab and ev.energy.